Skip to main content

 Understanding Safety Behaviours in Social Anxiety

-As a parent or caregiver, you know your child best.
-You may notice moments when they seem uncomfortable in social situations.
-Maybe they speak quietly, avoid eye contact, or stand off to the side.
-These subtle actions can be easy to overlook, but they may be signs of social anxiety.
+As a parent or caregiver, you may notice moments when your child is uncomfortable in social situations.
+They may speak quietly, avoid eye contact, or stand off to the side.
+These subtle behaviours could all be signs of social anxiety.

 When children and youth feel anxious in a social environment, they often try to protect themselves from discomfort.
 One way to do this is through safety behaviours.